 Nurture Positive Relationships

 When was the last time you told a friend or relative (or partner) how much they mean to you?
 Or thanked them for all the times they were there for you?
 Do you always make sure to attend birthday parties and give gifts (no matter how small) to show people you care about them?
 If people are giving you their love, support, and friendship,

 feel free to cut them off.
 Sometimes it’s hard because you might love these people, but at the end of the day you need to watch out for yourself.
 If these people are bringing you down, not allowing you to rise, or making you feel lousy, do like N’Sync and say, “Bye-bye-bye” (did I just give away my age here?)
+Get Woke, Stay Woke

 You’ve probably heard these terms before, but if you don’t understand them, here’s a basic definition.
 To be “woke” is to be aware of and involved in what is happening around you; in your immediate community as well as throughout the country and world.
 It has to do with getting involved in social justice, understanding and checking your privilege, and fighting for the rights of all.
 It has to do with our responsibility to help one another and raise each other up, and elevate the voices of the marginalized: black folks and queer folks and disabled folks and folks with mental health issues and low income folks and immigrants and other people of color.

 Women, Race, and Class and A People’s History of the United States of America (two great ones for your reading resolution!), start watching (or reading, or listening to) the news regularly, find some local activist groups, and make a damn difference.
 Invoke The Confidence Of The Mediocre White Man

 walk tall and proud, and never apologize for who you are.
 There will always be people looking to tear you down or keep you down.
 And you’ll often end up doing it to yourself, not believing in your work, or feeling as though your opinions don’t matter, but it does.
 We all matter.
 Brush your shoulders off, get into formation, and make 2017 your year (and kudos if you got all those references).